miguelaledesma/miguelaledesma/README.md

-- 👋 Hi, I’m Miguel A. Ledesma!
-Thank you for visiting my GitHub!
+<h3 align="left">👋 Hi, I’m Miguel A. Ledesma!
+Thank you for visiting my GitHub!</h3>

 - 👀 I’m interested in start-ups and technology that makes our lives better.
 - 🌱 I’m currently learning how to create and maintain web applications.
 - 💞️ I’m looking to collaborate on open source projects and projects about making our lives simplier especially with how we transact with money in our day to day lives.